platformsh/legacy-cli/README.md

 ### Updating

 New releases of the CLI are made regularly.

+If you installed the CLI using the installer (as a Phar archive), you can update it using:

+    platform self-update

-You can update with this command:
+Or, if you installed the CLI with Composer globally, you can update with this
+command:

     composer global update

-If you want to change the version that you are using - for example to upgrade between major versions (such as `1.x.x` to `2.x.x`) - it may be more effective to remove and re-install:

-    composer global remove platformsh/cli
-    composer global update
-    composer global require platformsh/cli:@stable

 ### Usage